Professional course Professional Skills Course

 - a nationally recognised online learning system.

-A £50m project is also underway to build the new Faculty of Business and Law building.
-Located in the heart of UWE Bristol's Frenchay Campus, the building will provide innovative teaching spaces, including two showcase law courts, flexible social learning spaces and an external business engagement space.
+Located in the heart of UWE Bristol's Frenchay Campus, the building provides innovative teaching spaces, including two showcase law courts, flexible social learning spaces and an external business engagement space.

 Read more about the facilities in Bristol Law School.